 We have a client-centred, non-directive approach as we believe that each survivor’s experience is different and that survivors are experts in their own healing.

-It takes a lot of courage to come for counselling and it is not always easy to talk about your thoughts and feelings.
-You don’t have to talk about anything that you are not ready to talk about.
-Your counsellor will not judge you or tell you what to do.
+You don’t have to talk about anything you are not ready to talk about and your counsellor will not judge you or tell you what to do.
 She will help you to try to make sense of what has happened to you and explore the ways in which you may feel differently about yourself and your relationships.
-She will be alongside you on this part of your journey as you work out how to fit together all the pieces of your life.

 Our waiting lists can vary by location and it changes throughout the year.
 Generally the waiting time is around four months, but it can be a little bit more or less than that.
 We make sure to tell you the current waiting time when you are referred and will be in touch when you are getting close to the top of the waiting list.

 First of all we will arrange for you to meet with your counsellor to talk about what you want from the service and what we can offer you.
 We will try our best to be flexible and to arrange your appointments for times that suit you.
 You can see your counsellor every week usually at the same time on the same day.
 Your counselling appointments will last for 50 minutes each time.